xTerrene/Eos/README.md

 \+ Changed how the loading text appears in the developer's console.
 Now it has fun ASCII text art!
     \* You'll be notified if your key is incorrect/nonexistent in a similar fashion.
 \> Changed the logo of EBGui.
+\> Changed the overall style of the UI, including animations.

 #### 1.6.6